corda/corda-docs-portal/content/en/docs/corda-enterprise/4.7/node/operating/node-database-developer.md

 * The Corda node configuration file `node.conf` needs to contain JDBC connection properties in the `dataSourceProperties` entry and other database properties (passed to nodes’ JPA persistence provider or schema creation/upgrade flag) in the `database` entry.
-For development convenience the properties are specified in the [deployNodes Cordform task](../../testing.md#testing-cordform-ref) task.
+For development convenience the properties are specified in the `deployNodes` Cordform task.

 ```none
 dataSourceProperties = {